alisto92/stats_finalproject/lab_3-master/project_3_draft.md

 As our job is to advise a policy maker, it’s very important that we feel safe about the causal interpretation of our findings.
 After all, the idea is to propose policies with a significant impact on people’s lives.
-A cross section of counties tough does not allow us to link police presence to crime rates with a causal interpretation.
-This is because one can expect the counties with larger crime rates in a year t would consider necessary to have a larger number of police officers in on the streets in year t, which can imply a positive correlation between presence of police and crime rates with no causal meaning.
+For statistical rigor, we also need to make sure that causal effects go one way (that we have reason to believe that our independent variables have causal effects on our dependent variables, and not the reverse).
+A cross section of counties does not allow us to link police presence to crime rates with a causal interpretation.
+This is because one can expect the counties with larger crime rates in a year *t* would consider necessary to have a larger number of police officers in on the streets in year *t*, which can imply a positive correlation between presence of police and crime rates with no causal meaning.
+An increase in crime could result in an increase in the number of police officers *and* an increase in police officers could result in a decrease in crime.

-Thus, in this exercise we opted not to include police per capita as a candidate of policy variable - instead, we we’ll include it as a control variable to access the effectiveness of shifts in other criminal justice variables (probabilities of arrest, conviction and prision sentence) on crime rates.
+Thus, in this exercise we opted not to include police per capita as a candidate policy variable or covariate.

 ## Contextual Variables